 This tranquility isn't unique to Italy.
 Throughout Europe — in city squares, outdoor markets, Alpine mountaintops, and Riviera beaches — the local scene comes alive while tourists sleep, when the best sights are blissfully crowd-free.

 Some of my best travel experiences happen at dawn.
-My trip to Istanbul during Ramadan was particularly moving.
-You don't realize it, but most people are not eating or even drinking during daylight hours.
+My time in Istanbul during Ramadan was particularly moving.
+As a visitor you may not notice at first, but during Ramadan most people are not eating or even drinking during daylight hours.
 If you sleep lightly, you'll wake to the sound of a prayer and meal just before daybreak.
 Before the sun rises, the last food comes out.
-Saying, "Allah kabul etsin" (May God accept...your fast today), the restaurant staff where I was having an early morning coffee welcomed me to photograph them and offered to share a meal.
+Saying, "Allah kabul etsin" (May God accept…your fast today), the restaurant staff where I was having an early morning coffee welcomed me to photograph them and offered to share a meal.